Velocitune: A Velocity-based Dynamic Domain Reweighting Method for Continual Pre-training: Introduction

-We evaluate the performance of \method{} in two settings: continual pre-training CodeLlama 7B~\citep{rozière2024codellamaopenfoundation} on a math and coding reasoning dataset as well as Llama3 and Mistral~\citep{jiang2023mistral} on a system command knowledge corpus. \method{} demonstrates an average improvement of 1.6\% across seven math tasks and 3.8\% across two coding tasks compared to baseline models trained with default weights.
-In addition, \method{} outperforms the baselines on Llama3, showing improvements of 5.3\% and 3.1\%, and on Mistral, with gains of 4.4\% and 2.6\% on the CmdGen-Nvidia and CmdGen-AMD tasks, respectively.
-Further more, we conduct an in-depth ablation study to identify key factors contributing to the observed improvements.Our findings indicate that, beyond the contribution of reweighted data ratios, the sequence of data ordering might play a significant role in the effectiveness of \method{}.
-The results also show that the predicted target loss are critical for the success of the \method{}.
-The contributions of this work can be summarised as follows:

-\paragraph{}Introducing Velocitune, a novel framework designed to adjust data ratios in continual pre-training.
-It establishes learning velocity to more accurately assess the extent of models' learning in domains and leverages a scaling law to minimise the costs.
+We evaluated the performance of \method{} in two settings: continual pre-training CodeLlama 7B~\citep{rozière2024codellamaopenfoundation} on a math and coding reasoning dataset, as well as Llama3 and Mistral~\citep{jiang2023mistral} on a system command knowledge corpus. \method{} demonstrates an average improvement of 1.6\% in eight math tasks and 3.8\% in two coding tasks compared to the baseline trained with default weights.
+In addition, \method{} outperforms the baselines in Llama3, showing improvements of 4.9\% and 3.1\%, and in Mistral, with gains of 4.4\% and 2.6\% in the CmdGen-NVIDIA and CmdGen-AMD tasks, respectively.
+In addition, we conducted an in-depth ablation study to identify key factors contributing to the observed improvements.
+Our findings indicate that, beyond the contribution of the reweighted data ratios, the sequence of data ordering might also play a significant role in the effectiveness of \method{}.
+The results show that incorporating the predicted target loss is critical for the effectiveness of the learning velocity.
+The contributions of this work can be summarised as follows. \begin{itemize}[leftmargin=*] \item Introducing Velocitune, a novel framework for dynamically adjusting data ratios in continual pretraining.
+Velocitune estimates learning velocity to more precisely assess learning progress across domains and leverages scaling laws to optimise data allocation while minimising costs.

-\paragraph Demonstrating through extensive experiments that Velocitune enhances downstream performance in two continual pre-training settings.

-\paragraph Providing a detailed analysis revealing that data ordering, reweighted data ratios, and predicted target loss significantly contribute to Velocitune's effectiveness.
+\item Demonstrating through extensive experiments that Velocitune enhances downstream performance in two continual pre-training settings. \item Providing a detailed analysis revealing that reweighted data ratios, predicted target loss, and data ordering contribute to the effectiveness of Velocitune. \end{itemize}